prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 ### Step 4: Implement mitigation (10 minutes)

-Click on How To Mitigate -> Details
+Click on How To Mitigate -> Details.
 Then edit the OpenTelemetry configuration and apply the recommended Prequel mitigation.

 ```
 $ kubectl -n monitoring edit configmap otel-collector-opentelemetry-collector